Can you learn how to build yourself a professional website?

 Your website may be the first impression a customer gets of your business.
 As we all know, first impressions are important.
 If a customer is impressed with you, they are more likely to do business with you – simple as that.
 Your website tells your customer who you are and what you do.
 They will have greater confidence in your services if you have been clever and caring with your website.

-Shake and Speare designs websites for a living.
+Shake and Speare designs websites for trades for a living.
 We’re really good at it and we know what works.
 So if you’re fixing up your website during this downtime we’ve all suddenly found ourselves thrust into, we’ve compiled a list of our top tips to make your website look professional.

 - Use a colour scheme